• Participant registration

 THURSDAY, JUNE 4 - DAY 2

-Agriculture and agri-food play a decisive role in the socio-economic development of many regions across Quebec.
-They shape the landscape, define rural identity, and actively contribute to social cohesion and economic vitality.
+Agriculture and agri-food play a key role in the socio-economic development of many regions across Québec.
+They shape landscapes, define rural identity, and actively contribute to social cohesion and economic vitality.

-The sector is evolving and transforming rapidly.
-Climate change and its impacts require resilience and adaptation.
-Consumers are demanding greater transparency regarding the origin of products and the production methods used.
-At the same time, the rising cost of living forces difficult choices at the grocery store.
+The sector is rapidly transforming and evolving.
+Climate change and its impacts demand resilience and adaptation.
+Consumers are increasingly concerned about transparency regarding product origin and production methods.
+At the same time, rising living costs are forcing difficult choices at the grocery store.
 Aspirations to eat local and organic often collide with limited purchasing power.
-Added to this are challenges related to recruiting local labour, increasing reliance on foreign workers, and an economic and trade environment that is more volatile than ever.
+Additional challenges include recruiting local labor, increased reliance on foreign workers, and an economic and trade environment that is more volatile than ever.

-Nevertheless, the voice of the consumer will resonate well beyond the current uncertainty.
-More than a trend, food autonomy, local agriculture and environmentally responsible practices are not passing fads.
-They form the foundation of a food ecosystem that calls for commitment, coherence, vision and sovereignty.
+Nevertheless, the consumer’s voice will resonate far beyond this uncertainty.
+More than a trend, food autonomy, local agriculture, and eco-responsible practices are not passing fads.
+They represent the foundations of a food system that demands commitment, consistency, vision, and sovereignty.

 In response to these realities, the region is working to develop innovative and sustainable solutions.
-This day offers you a fresh perspective and original content, driven by the boldness of local leaders.
+This day offers you a fresh perspective and exclusive content, driven by the boldness of local stakeholders.

-From research to practice, from idea to impact, from ambition to tasting, your day will be rich in knowledge, meaningful in purpose, and delightfully surprising.
+From research to practice, from idea to impact, from ambition to tasting, your day will be rich in knowledge, meaningful, and delightfully surprising.

 Bus departure from Hôtel Forestel: 9:15 a.m.